succumbs/gen/README.md

 Usage: gen <COMMAND>

 Commands:
-  passphrase  generate a passphrase password    generate a password
+  passphrase  generate a passphrase [aliases: pp] password    generate a password
-                  note: if no charset flags are provided, all charsets will be included help        Print this message or the help of the given subcommand(s)
+                  will include all charsets unless explicitly specified by flags [aliases: pw, pwd] help        Print this message or the help of the given subcommand(s)

 Options: